 - How do you set an example to those for your team members?

-- Have you ever been in a mentor to another aspiring leader?
+- Have you ever been a mentor to another aspiring leader?
 How did you go about establishing that relationship?

 - What is the most difficult part of being a leader?